nicolsc/sigfox-message-location/README.md

 ##Access credentials

-You need two provide your SIGFOX API credentials for this to work.
+You need to provide your SIGFOX API credentials for this to work.

 You can do this two different ways :